mixpanel/docs/docs/Platform/Advanced/Other-Advanced-Features.md

 Example use-cases include:

 - Compare how the core markets are performing between US vs UK vs China vs all others
-- Compare how many sign-ups are brought in by organic search vs google ads vs social media channels together (facebook, twitter, linkedin)
+- Compare how many sign-ups are brought in by organic search vs Google ads vs social media channels together (Facebook, Twitter, LinkedIn)
 - Compare # videos watched for users between ages 18-30 vs 30-40 or 40+
 - Compare # users based on duration of video watched: < 30, 30-60, 60-90 mins